Swapnamoy3/Codeforces-recommender/Specification.md

 By re-rendering both sections from the same state object every time a change occurs, the UI will always be consistent.

 ---
+---
+---

+# PART 3
+---
+Of course.
+These are excellent points that address the extension's lifecycle and user experience.
+You've identified two major issues:

+1.  **Lack of Persistence:** The timer state is lost when the popup closes because its JavaScript context is destroyed.
+2.  **Poor UX for Solved Problems:** The feedback for a solved problem is unclear, and the valuable timing data is discarded.

+We need to make the timer persistent by using a **background script** and improve the UI by storing and displaying the final solve time.

+Here is the updated specification document.
+This is a significant architectural change, so the instructions are detailed.

+---

+### **Specification Update: Persistent Timers and Enhanced Solved State UI**

+This document outlines the implementation of a persistent timer system using a background script and major UX improvements for displaying solved problems.

+#### **1. Persistent Timers via Background Script (Architectural Change)**

+**Goal:** Timers must continue running even when the extension popup is closed.
+The state must be persisted and synchronized between the popup and a background process.

+**Implementation Plan:**

+**1.1.
+Create a Background Script (`background.js`):**
+*   This script will be the **single source of truth for all timer data**.
+The popup's `AppState` will now be a temporary, synchronized copy.
+*   In the `manifest.json`, define the background script:
+    ```json
+    "background": {
+      "scripts": ["background.js"],
+      "persistent": false
+    },
+    "permissions": ["storage", "alarms"]
+    ```
+*   The background script will manage the `activeTimers` object.
+It will store this object in `browser.storage.local` whenever it changes to ensure it survives browser restarts.

+**1.2.
+Manage Timers with Browser Alarms:**
+*   A `setInterval` in a non-persistent background script is unreliable.
+We must use the `browser.alarms` API to reliably update the UI.
+*   In `background.js`, create a single, repeating alarm that fires every second when at least one timer is running.
+    ```javascript
+    // In background.js
+    function updateAlarms(activeTimers) {
+      const hasTimers = Object.keys(activeTimers).length > 0;
+      if (hasTimers) {
+        browser.alarms.create('timerUpdate', { periodInMinutes: 1 / 60 });
+      } else {
+        browser.alarms.clear('timerUpdate');
+      }
+    }
+    ```
+*   Create a listener for this alarm.
+When `browser.alarms.onAlarm` fires, the background script will send a message to the popup (if it's open) with the latest timer data.

+**1.3.
+Establish Communication Between Popup and Background:**
+*   The popup and background script will communicate using the `browser.runtime.sendMessage` and `browser.runtime.onMessage` APIs.
+*   **Popup -> Background:** The popup will send messages to start or stop a timer.
+    *   `{ command: 'startTimer', payload: { problemId } }`
+    *   `{ command: 'stopTimer', payload: { problemId, solveTime } }`
+*   **Background -> Popup:** The background will send messages to the popup to provide the initial state and to send periodic updates.
+    *   `{ command: 'syncState', payload: { activeTimers, solvedProblems } }`
+    *   `{ command: 'timerTick', payload: { activeTimers } }` (Sent every second via the alarm)

+**1.4.
+Refactor `App.js` and `AppState.js` (Popup Script):**
+*   The popup's `AppState` no longer owns the timer state.
+It simply holds a local copy.
+*   On popup initialization (`App.init`), it must send a message to the background script like `{ command: 'requestSync' }`.
+*   The background script will respond with the current `activeTimers` and `solvedProblems` data, which the popup will use to initialize its `AppState`.
+*   The `App.js` controller will now use `browser.runtime.sendMessage` to start/stop timers instead of modifying its local state directly.
+*   The `App.js` will set up a `browser.runtime.onMessage` listener to handle `timerTick` and `syncState` messages from the background, updating its local `AppState` accordingly.
+This will trigger the reactive UI updates.

+---

+#### **2. Enhanced Solved Problem UI & Data Storage**

+**Goal:** When a problem is solved, clearly indicate its solved status, display the final solve time, and persist this information.

+**Implementation Plan:**

+**2.1.
+Modify the Data Structure for Solved Problems:**
+*   The `history` object stored for each user in `browser.storage.local` needs to be updated.
+*   When a problem's status changes from `'recommended'` to `'solved'`, two new properties must be added:
+    *   `solveTime`: The elapsed time in seconds (or a formatted string like "HH:MM:SS").
+    *   `solvedOn`: The timestamp when the problem was solved.

+    **Example History Item:**
+    ```javascript
+    // In browser.storage.local -> history_handle -> problemKey
+    {
+      // ... existing properties (contestId, index, name, rating)
+      status: 'solved',
+      recommendedOn: '2023-10-27',
+      solveTime: 3615, // e.g., 1 hour, 0 minutes, 15 seconds
+      solvedOn: 1698436800000
+    }
+    ```

+**2.2.
+Update the "Stop Timer" Logic:**
+*   When a solved problem is detected (in `App.js`, after getting data from the repository), the controller must:
+    1. Get the `activeTimers` state.
+    2. If a timer was running for the solved problem, calculate the `solveTime` (`Date.now() - startTime`).
+    3. Send a `stopTimer` message to the background script.
+    4.  **Crucially, update the problem's entry in the user's history in `browser.storage.local`**, adding the `solveTime` and `solvedOn` properties.
+This action will be done in the repository, triggered by the controller.

+**2.3.
+Update `UIManager.js` Rendering Logic:**
+*   Modify the function that renders problem items (for both "Today's" and "History" lists).
+*   For each problem, it must now check the `status`.
+    *   **If `status === 'solved'`:**
+        1.  **Do not show the "Start Timer" button.**
+        2. Render a clear visual indicator, such as a green checkmark icon (`✓`) and a "Solved" label.
+        3. If the problem has a `solveTime` property, display it prominently (e.g., `Solved in: 01:00:15`).
+    *   **If `status === 'recommended'`:**
+        1. Check the `activeTimers` map.
+If a timer is running, display the running time.
+        2. If no timer is running, display the "Start Timer" button.

+This new architecture ensures timers are robust and survive the popup closing.
+The UI changes provide much clearer feedback to the user, making the extension feel more polished and useful by preserving their performance data.

+---